-In person, both screens look incredibly sharp and detailed, thanks to a pixel-packed 2560 x 1600 resolution, and thanks to their AMOLED DNA, blacks were deep, rich and pure.
-The blacks on an LCD screen look washed out and grey in comparison, and the difference really is night and day.
+In person, both screens look sharp and detailed, thanks to a pixel-packed 2560 x 1600 resolution, and thanks to their AMOLED DNA, blacks were deep, rich and pure.
+The blacks on an LCD screen look washed out in comparison.
+The difference really is night and day.

-There's absolutely no denying the richness of colours on the display of both Galaxy Tab S models.
-Colours are vibrant and punchy, and coupled with the huge contrast offered by the true blacks and high resolution, results in pictures of fruit that made us want to lick the screen.
+There's no denying the richness of colours on the display of both Galaxy Tab S models.
+Coupled with the huge contrast offered by AMOLED technology, and the high resolution of the panels, the stills of fruit in the demos made us want to lick the screen.

 We resisted, don't worry.

-However, purists will find the rich colours on the Tab S screens to be over-saturated and unrealistic.
-Sure, glowing fruit looks juicy and delicious, but if you prefer a more realistic representation of the real world, the more muted colours of an LCD will be more up your street.
+However, some will find the colours on the Tab S screens to be over-saturated.
+Sure, glowing fruit looks juicy and delicious, but if you prefer a more realistic representation of the world, the natural tones of a good LCD will be more up your street.